jeff4/a7/src/pages/posts/94-agent.md

 1. A Survey on Large Language Model based Autonomous Agents (April 2024) - [arXiv link](https://arxiv.org/abs/2308.11432)
 1. AGILE: A Novel Framework of LLM Agents (November 2024) - [arXiv](https://arxiv.org/abs/2405.14751v1)

 ***
+## 12/06/2024
+* 7 minute video [AI Agents Simplified](https://www.youtube.com/watch?v=wazHMMaiDEA). by Vendasta
+	* by Vishal Teckchandani
+* **1:00**: AI is just the genius, smarts, but nothing else.
+AI Agent is when that brain is tasked with specific jobs/tasks.
+	* Takes the intelligence of AI and turns it into action
+* **1:45** Examples of jobs it can do
+	* Answer questions
+	* Automate work
+	* Work through your to-do list (i guess including prioritization, execution, chain-of-action, etc.)
+* AI before Agents: Knowing how to do something
+* AI Agents: Actually do something
+* AI Agents listen/understand --> think --> act
+* **3:00** Example of a babysitter when parents go on date night
+* **3:30** AI Agents = UI + Workflow
+	* UI examples: chat window, Alexa/Echo voice assistant, or button on a website
+	* Workflow: a flow chart that goes through steps (or nodes) that could iinvolve asking for info from a datasource, take an action like send an email, make a decision, prompt user, etc
+* Four steps
+	1. Input: User asks question / give a command through UI
+	1. Processing: AI Agent Searches for best way to respond
+	1. Action: Execute action
+	1. Learning from past:
+1. Claim that this means this will tremendously boost productivity of local businesses
+1. **5:35** "This isn't just a tech upgrade; it's likely the biggest transformation we'll see in our lifetime."
+1. AI Agents are set to revolutionize how work gets done.

+***